enessinanparildi/hr-test-python/README.md

   PyCharm
 - How do you setup python production environment in Linux?
   - List the cli commands if possible.
     1. Install pip if it is not in your system.
-It is assumed python is installed
+It is assumed python is installed\
       $ sudo apt-get install python-pip
-    2. Install virtualenv
+    2. Install virtualenv\
       $ pip install virtualenv
     3. Create a virtual environment.
-After this command, a folder named virtualenv_folder will be created.
+After this command, a folder named virtualenv_folder will be created.\
       $ virtualenv virtualenv_folder
-    4. If you want to create a virtualenv for specific python version, type
+    4. If you want to create a virtualenv for a specific Python version, type\
       $ virtualenv -p /usr/bin/python3 virtualenv_folder
-    5. Activate it
+    5. Activate it\
       $ source virtualenv_folder/bin/activate
-    6. To deactivate
+    6. To deactivate\
       $ deactivate

 ---